Documentation

 demo-2-nodecoloring-grid

 • As shown in the figure on the left, the color scheme for edges was changed in GRNsight v3.0.0 to red and blue from magenta and cyan, respectively.
-The color scheme was changed to provide consistency with the node coloring visualization and to provide more visual contrast over the original coloring scheme for color-blind users.
+The color scheme was changed to to provide more visual contrast over the original coloring scheme for color-blind users.

 • Demo #2 Weighted GRN (15 genes, 28 edges, Dahlquist Lab unpublished data) contains expression sheets formatted for node coloring.
 Nodes in the graph are colored in the middle and left figure to visualize the level of expression of transcription factors over time.
 Two different datasets are selected for the top and bottom nodes to facilitate visual comparision between the expression values in the datasets.
 The top half of the nodes are colored using data from the sheet "wt_log2_expression" of Demo #2 and the bottom half of the nodes are colored using data from the sheet "wt_log2_optimized_expression" of Demo #2.
 The number of vertical node coloring slices in each half of the node correspond to the number of data points in the data set.
 The color of each vertical slice correspond to the color that the expression value at that time point maps to on the node coloring color scale, located in the sidebar menu of the user interface.
 By default, -3 maps to the darkest blue shade, while 3 maps to the darkest red shade.